ajarvis3/React-Chat/README.md

 # Known Issues
 Availability: App doesn't always seem to work, and the console reports a CORS error.
 Further inspection reveals a 503 error at the server.
 In addition, the Azure console seems to be unavailable at these times.
 So, as best as I can tell, Azure doesn't like that it is a free app and might turn it off when it's inactive.
 Later on, the logs indicate lags in starting the app - most recently, I have restarted the app at 12:10 EST and logs didn't indicate the app was initialized successfully until 12:44 EST. Further observations will be made.
+Quick update on this...
+It has seemed that running the app more often leads to the app being more consistently available.
+Someimtes just waiting ~30(?) seconds seems to be enough time for the app to start.
+Regardless, I don't think there's anything I can do about it on the free Azure plan.